 We are not prepared to ignore our responsibilities to deliver cleaner local air at a time when the current situation has been described as a public health and climate emergency.

 Please read our proposals, including the details of the new charges, before answering the survey.

 View our proposals for emission based-parking charges

 On 23 March 2020 the Cabinet approved a report setting out the principles for emission-based charging in Merton and to undertake a formal consultation.
-The report is summarised in the proposals above.
-You can view the report and appendices in full if you wish.
+Prior to Cabinet approval the report was scrutinised by the Sustainable Communities Overview and Scrutiny Panel on Tuesday 25 February 2020.
+The cabinet report is summarised in the proposals above.
+You can view the cabinet report and the scrutiny report and their appendices in full if you wish.

 Have your say